Less Than Full Time Training

 Any rejected application which is then re-submitted will still be subject to the 16 week notice period which may then cause a delay to the intended start date for LTFT training.

-Doctors in training should refer to the guidance document if they are considering returning to full time training.
+Resident doctors should refer to the guidance document if they are considering returning to full time training.
 All requests to return to full time training must be made by completing and submitting a LTFT Application Form for approval.
 You are not permitted to commence full time training until you have had your application approved by NHSE (Wessex Local Office).

 Applications need to be submitted no less than 16 weeks before start date of the normal programme rotation during which you wish to return to full time training.
 Applications may be considered outside of this time period for exceptional circumstances but evidence of Medical HR approval will be required as a supplement to your application.